2.3 National strategy on youth volunteering

 A dedicated website offers regular updated information, policy papers, good examples, concepts and methods for volunteering.
 Organisations can present themselves and their work through a dedicated web-based exchange platform for volunteering, in order to attract new volunteers.
 At the same time, it provides an overview of the various possibilities of volunteer work in the German-speaking Community for interested citizens.

-The government as a whole is responsible for the implementation, coordination and monitoring of the REK.
+The government as a whole is responsible for the implementation, coordination and monitoring of the Regional Development Concept.

-As the REK outlines future developments in the German-speaking Community up to 2025, it may undergo revisions and updates over the period of its implementation, in order to deduce and elaborate measures as can best meet the German-speaking Community’s current and future needs.
+As the Regional Development Concept outlines future developments in the German-speaking Community up to 2025, it may undergo revisions and updates over the period of its implementation, in order to deduce and elaborate measures as can best meet the German-speaking Community’s current and future needs.